robjwells/weatherman/Readme.md

 In this case it’s pulling tomorrow’s weather forecasts for several British cities but there are a bunch of situations where you could use it.

+Thanks to Jack Carr for providing the .php source.

 ## Instructions
 Assuming no changes to the code (hi Star people!):